cloud-gov/cg-site/_pages/support-packages.md

           <li class="font-serif-lg">
             <h3>Is there a way to roll over unused hours to the next fiscal year?</h3>
             <p class="font-body-md">
-              Yes, it's possible.
-But that depends on the agency's authority and funds.
-For example, some money can cross fiscal year ("no-year money") while other funds must be used within a set time frame ("3-year money").
+              Rolling hours over may possible, depending on the agency's authority and funds.
+For example, some money can cross fiscal years ("no-year money") while other funds must be used within a set time frame ("3-year money").
             </p>
           </li>
           <li class="font-serif-lg">